-Abbreviation for pound(s).
+pound(s)

-Abbreviation for liquid crystal display.
+Liquid crystal display.
 A low-power display often used for notebook computers.
 An LCD consists of a liquid crystal solution between two sheets of polarizing material.
 An electric current causes each crystal to act like a shutter that can open to allow light past or close to block the light.